-If you have been the victim of a dog bite or attack in North Carolina resulting in any kind of injury, you may be entitled to monetary compensation from the dog's owner for medical bills and other losses that you may have incurred as a result of the injury.
-At the personal injury law offices of Brent Adams & Associates, our one and only priority is to help you in anyway we can.
-Our North Carolina dog bite attorneys work to get you the compensation you deserve.
+If you have been the victim of a dog bite in North Carolina resulting in any kind of injury, you may be entitled to monetary compensation from the dog's owner for medical bills and other losses that you may have incurred as a result of the injury.
+At the personal injury law offices of Brent Adams & Associates, our one and only priority is to help you in any way we can.
+Our dog bite attorneys in Raleigh, Fayetteville, and Dunn work to get you the compensation you deserve.

-Every year in the United States, as many as five million people, or roughly two percent of the entire American population, are the victims of some kind of dog bite or other related injury.
+Every year in the United States, as many as 5 million people, or roughly 2% of the entire American population, are the victims of some kind of dog bite or other related injuries.
 Of all those people injured by dog bites, about 800,000 require some kind of professional medical attention.
-For those admitted to a hospital, the average stay for a dog bite injury is three and a half days.
-And perhaps most surprising of all, each year an average of 10-20 people in the United States are killed as the result of serious dog attacks--the majority of which are usually young children.
+For those admitted to a hospital, the average stay for a dog bite injury is 3.5 days.
+Perhaps most surprising of all, each year an average of 10-20 people in the United States are killed in a dog attack--the majority of which are usually young children.